sebkln/form_distribution/README.md

 - General form configuration
 - A simple contact form
 - Useful directory structure for customized form and email templates
+- If translation is needed, the use of language files can be enabled

 ## How to use this extension